parttimenerd/temci/doc/temci_exec.rst

     # Number of cpu cores per parallel running program.
     sub_core_number:         Int(range=range(0, 8))
                 default: 1

+    # Place temci in the same cpu set as the rest of the system?
+    temci_in_base_set:  Bool()
+                default: True

 This functionality can also be enabling by using the ``--cpuset`` flag or by enabling the :ref:`cpuset` plugin.